Bikeman868/NPL/docs/LANGUAGE.md

 This is not a formal definition of [the language syntax](SYNTAX.md), but a practical handbook that will get you writing code quickly.

+If you are familar with OOP, you might find this [comparison with OOP](OOP_COMPARISON.md) helpful.

 # Contents

 - [Hello World example](#hello-world)